 One of the difficulties of a fall garden is that you can’t plant warm weather crops.
 Tomatoes and peppers will not do well as both vegetables like hot weather and will not tolerate any amount of frost.
 However there are many vegetables that actually do better in cooler weather.

 Any type of cole crop will usually do well in a fall garden.
-This includes most cruciferous vegetables like broccoli.
+This includes most cruciferous vegetables like broccoli, cauliflower, and brussels sprouts.
 Greens, such as spinach, chard, turnip greens and collards, typically do very well.
 Even lettuce can handle a light frost.

 While this list is not all-inclusive, it should give you an idea that fall gardening is not limited to one or two crops.